History of American journalism: Historiography

 dominated by a Whig interpretation of journalism history.

 "This views journalism history as the slow, steady expansion of freedom and knowledge from the political press to the commercial press, the setbacks into sensationalism and yellow journalism, the forward thrust into muck raking and social responsibility....the entire story is framed by those large impersonal forces buffeting the press: industrialisation, urbanisation and mass democracy.

-O'Malley says the criticism went too far, because there was much of value in the deep scholarship of the earlier period.
+Tom O'Malley says the criticism went too far, because there was much of value in the deep scholarship of the earlier period.